FIVE SHORT STORIES & A RANT on Israel/Palestine: CAN YOU FILL IN THE BLANKS?

 MEMORY #5

-But for me the real lesson came when we arrived at an ancient well, probably part of an old Roman aqueduct.
+But for me the real lesson came when we arrived at an old cistern, probably part of an ancient Roman aqueduct.
 It was a very hot day, and a bunch of kids were swimming in it.
 I asked one of my younger cousins if they were going in?
-“No,” he responded, “they are filthy.”
+“No,” he responded, “they are filthy”.
 They were the Palestinians.
-I was a little surprised by my young relative’s vehemence, but I was truly shocked at all the adult relatives present.
+I was a little surprised by my young relative’s vehemence, but I was more shocked by all the adult relatives present.
 No-one said anything to the child, not one word about the dehumanization he had just parroted.
-Judaism, just like Islam, teaches tolerance and respect for all human life, but that clearly did not apply to these Palestinian children. it might have been seen as weak to say anything.
+Judaism, just like Islam, teaches tolerance and respect for all human life, but that clearly did not apply to these Palestinian children.
+It might have been seen as weak to say anything.
 But is it possible to only believe in equality for yourself and your tribe, yet not for your enemy?
-To assert “Never again!” about the Holocaust, but remain blind to the immeasurable damage caused to others in your name?
+To assert “Never again!” about the Holocaust, but remain blind to the unending damage caused to others in your, or your God’s, name?

 But we also did go out to the only mixed openly queer nightclub in Jerusalem, certainly in all the Middle East.
-Called Shushan (after the land of Queen Esther in the Purimspiel?), it was open from 2003-2007 and though physically drab it was actually an amazing place. ** Jews and Arabs danced and often flirted; a drag show was enlivened by young queens from occupied West Bank cities who snuck across the then-more-porous security wall with their pumps and sequined outfits in a bag ready for their drag performances.
-One night we also chatted with a sad, closeted haredi youth in full ultra-Orthodox garb, because nobody else would.
-Then the next day we, as part of a large international Rainbow contingent, marched and protested for Palestinian rights at the border wall.
+Called Shushan (after the land of Queen Esther in the Purimspiel?), it was open from 2003-2007 and though physically drab it was an amazing place2.
+Jews and Arabs danced and often flirted.
+A drag show was enlivened by young queens from occupied West Bank cities who snuck across the then-more-porous security wall and entered with their slippers and sequined outfits in plastic bags, ready for drag performances.
+One night we also chatted with a sad and closeted haredi youth in full ultra-Orthodox garb, because nobody else would.

-We could feel pride, having been the last strip of land conquered by the Roman Empire before it went into permanent decline.
+We could feel pride, having been the last strip of land conquered by the Roman Empire before it went into its permanent decline.
 But there is still shame at being a people scattered, having lost its own territory.
 There is the shame after being blamed for all the woes of Europe, and the lying calumny that we marched to our deaths in the camps “like sheep”.
-Today even a person with not a scrap of religious belief of his own, while allowing his followers to wallow in anti-Semitism and even use the Nazi salute, can accuse us of “not being Jewish enough” if we do not support him.
-I saw in my own family how susceptible each Jew is to feeling “not enough” or not doing enough.
-Still blamed for our own oppression, with nobody to take it out on— other than the “other” population in Gaza and the West Bank.
-But hatred of Palestinians is also anti-Semitism.
+Today even a person with not a scrap of religious belief of his own, while approving of those followers who wallow in anti-Semitism and even use the Nazi salute, then dares accuse us of “not being Jewish enough” if we don’t support his malicious mishugas.

 What are we known for in the annals of anti-Semitism?
 We killed Jesus?
-Wrong.
+Not!
 Dumb.
 Crucifixion was the punishment for enemies of Rome.
-Plus, he was also a Jew; there were no Christians until nearly 200 years later.
+And JC was clearly a Jew since there were no Christians until nearly 200 years later.
 That we kill their babies to bake into our bread for Passover?
-No. Matzo could not have been kosher with human blood.
+No. Matzo would be non-kosher with human blood.
 That we are all rich bankers?
-Turns out people chose to borrow from the few of us who could loan money because Judaic law forbade charging interest.
+Wrong.Turns out people chose to borrow from the few of us who could loan money because Judaic law forbade charging interest.
 Excessive interest is a sin in the Old Testament and it is called usury.
 You hear me, VISA and Mastercard?

 Less well known is that young Palestinians, those not caught in the similarly crazed clutches of Hamas in Gaza, have followed their own diaspora, while supporting each other in starting small businesses worldwide.
 Many listened to parents who insisted they “Get an education!” and did everything possible to finish their degrees.
 Pressure to get educated, good at business, funny.
 Sound familiar?

-They become writers, medical doctors (even within Israel), or the IT geniuses who run the tech in countries like Saudi Arabia and Qatar (whose own young men are more inclined to a rich playboy lifestyle than to tech employment, and whose women are discounted).
+They become writers, medical doctors (even within Israel), or the IT geniuses who run the tech in countries like Saudi Arabia and Qatar, whose own young men are more inclined to a rich playboy lifestyle than to tech employment, and whose women are discounted.
 If you doubt that Palestinians may be the new Jews of the Middle East, just watch the brilliant Netflix sitcom Mo, with comedian Mohammed Amer.
 Or read Sarah Aziza’s sensitive new novel “The Hollow Half.”

-But last words go to a friend, a performing artist and longtime advocate of a free Palestine.
-Hearing my discomfort when demonstrating in public with my progressive peers— given the non-dialogue rampant after Hamas’ vicious October 7 foray and Israel’s mass butchery it invited— he reassured me with words to this effect:
+But last words go to a friend, a performing artist, anarchist and longtime advocate of a free Palestine.
+Hearing my discomfort when demonstrating in public with our progressive peers— given the non-dialogue rampant after Hamas’ vicious October 7 foray and Israel’s mass butchery it invited— he reassured me with words to this effect, but less FaceBook “friendly”:

 Will my cousin forget for an instant that her son Yakov (named after my grandfather) was mowed down by a zealot in his youth?
 Will the loved ones of all the young club-ravers killed, the teenage girls raped, or the grandparents kidnapped by Hamas ever forget them, or that their Israeli leader let them sit for 18 months in holes in the ground, mainly to keep himself out of prison?
-Or will the families of the now 51,000 Palestinians killed in the last 1 1/2 years, over half women and children, forget who carried out the carnage upon their entire land?
+Or will the families of the now 54,000 Palestinians killed in the last 1 1/2 years, over half women and children, forget who carried out the carnage upon their entire land?

 Lastly is this short piece I wrote after the 1983 trip about an oasis of peace in the Land of Israel, revised in 1988.
 Today the dream is a still alive and this unique place has grown from 35 to 369 inhabitants.